mac-can/SerialCAN/Sources/SLCAN/README.md

 Linux is a registered trademark of Linus Torvalds. \
 Cygwin is a registered trademark of Red Hat, Inc. \
 All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

+### Hazard Note

+_If you connect your CAN device to a real CAN network when using this library, you might damage your application._

 ### Contact